On the Chow ring of certain Lehn-Lehn-Sorger-van Straten eightfolds: Some consequences

-We can also prove a result concerning $1$-cycles:
+We can also prove the following result concerning $1$-cycles.

-\begin{corollary} Let $Y\subset\PP^5$ be a Pfaffian cyclic cubic not containing a plane and let $Z=Z(Y)$ be the associated LLSvS eightfold.
-Let be the quotient, where $g\in\aut(Z)$ is the automorphism of order $3$ of Subsection \ref{ss:3}.
+\begin{corollary} Let $Y\subset\PP^5$ be a Pfaffian cyclic cubic not containing a plane and let $Z=Z(Y)$ be the associated \llsvs{} eightfold.
+Let $ Q:=Z/\langle g \rangle$ be the quotient, where $g\in\aut(Z)$ is the automorphism of order $3$ of Section \ref{sec: intro}.
 Then the image

 injects into cohomology via the cycle class map. \end{corollary}

 \begin{proof} Let $G:=\langle g \rangle$.
 As we have just seen (proof of Corollary \ref{cor5}), $Z$ has an MCK decomposition and $A^\ast(Z)$ has a bigrading.
 Since $A^i(Z)^{G}$ is equal to $A^i_{(0)}(Z)^{G}$ for $i=1,2$, there is an inclusion